clirdlf/eresearchnetwork/assignments/assignment-topic5.md

-# Topic 4 Assignment
+# Topic 5 Assignment

-Due: August 7, 2017
+Due: September 11, 2017

 ## Directions

 Submit to CLIR ERN OSF instance at <https://osf.io/pdn8z/>
-* Save the file with the following convention [assignment-topic4]-[institution-name].[file-extension]
+* Save the file with the following convention [assignment-topic5]-[institution-name].[file-extension]
 * Add the file to appropriate assignment folder in this [assignments-submission folder](https://drive.google.com/drive/folders/0B00qDiMLT3XdeHlJZmFUQ2Z0NkE?usp=sharing)

 For data or digital scholarship repositories, a data dictionary serves the following functions: